Axe1Coo1/PhotoMoto/README.md

 # Project Title

-This project was inspired by Tweeter.
+This project was inspired by Twitter.
 I have done my version of a social network.
 It's my first attempt, please, be patient :) This project is also my Bachelor degree work.

 ## Getting Started